UGA Specific Information for Entertainment and Media Studies

 Campus Involvement, Domestic Field Study and Study Abroad Opportunities

-Additional Internship/Job Search Tips
+Additional Internship and Job Search Tips

 • For additional information on internships and job opportunities, look out for emails sent every Tuesday on the Grady Career Services Update listserv.
 If you are not on that listserv, sign up for the Grady job leads listserv here.